Kentucky Air Guard breaks ground on new Response Forces Facility

 |0

-This work, Kentucky Air Guard breaks ground on new Response Forces Facility [Image 3 of 3], by Philip Speck, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Kentucky Air Guard breaks ground on new Response Forces Facility, by Maj.
+Allison Stephens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT